Meins321/ESPrinkler2/README.rst

 Upload the contents of the data folder with MkSPIFFS Tool ("ESP8266 Sketch Data Upload" in Tools menu in Arduino IDE)

+Uncomment the line //#define INCLUDE_DS1307 as we are not using that type of rtc and don't have the library

 Then compile and upload the .ino.